arnaudmorisset/rb-server/README.md

 This is a simple abstraction on top of [Thin](https://github.com/macournoyer/thin).

-This HTTP server can only start, stop, handle `GET` requests and handle `/health` by default.
+This HTTP server can only start, stop, accept `GET` requests and handle `/health` by default.

 ## Installation